Answer a few simple questions to make your document in minutes

 Supplies and equipment

-If you need the bartending service to provide supplies such as glasses and the bar itself, those are additional charges you will be expected to pay.
-If they also need to bring the liquor, beer, mixers, wine, ice and more, they usually charge for the price of the goods plus a fee.
+If the bartending service willneed to provide supplies such as glasses and the bar itself, those are additional charges that the event organizer may be expected to pay.
+If they also need to bring the liquor, beer, mixers, wine, ice and more, the bartender will usually charge for the price of the goods plus a fee.